joshwalawender/KeckODL/README.md

 #### Frame

 Each offset must be done in a particular coordinate frame.
-The ODL contains an abstract `OffsetFrame` which is subclassed in to either a `SkyFrame` or an `InstrumentFrame` (others are also possible, but not yet implemented).
+The ODL contains an abstract `keckODL.offset.OffsetFrame` which is subclassed in to either a `keckODL.offset.SkyFrame` or a `keckODL.offset.InstrumentFrame` (others are also possible, but not yet implemented).

 Offsetting using a `SkyFrame` would offset in sky coordinates (in cardinal directions).
 Offsetting using an `InstrumentFrame` would offset in detector coordinates (in the directions of pixel rows or columns) or could be used to offset along a slit (which may or may not be along detector rows or columns).
+Instantiating a `SkyFrame` with a scale argument would allow it to be used to offset in units such as pixels or millimeters.

 These two frames are implemented at the keyword level.
 The object specifies which keywords to use.
 For example `RAOFF` & `DECOFF` are used for the `SkyFrame` and `INSTXOFF` & `INSTYOFF` for an `InstrumentFrame`.
 An `InstrumentFrame` also contains a scale (arcseconds per pixel) so that either pixel or angular units can be used and it contains an angle (which could be used to describe the angle a slit makes to the detector pixels for example).